-- their spouse, ie, their legally married partner; - their children under the age of 18 (or above, depending on the circumstances); and - their parents (depending on the circumstances).
+- their spouse ie, their legal marriage partner; - their children under the age of 18 (or above, depending on the circumstances); and - their parents (depending on the circumstances).

 The right to family reunification is subject to the condition of cohabitation.

 EU/EFTA nationals holding a Swiss work and/ or residence permit may apply for a Swiss residence permit for: